 Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, each of the undersigned officers of The Female Health Company (the "Company") certifies that the Quarterly Report on Form 10-QSB of the Company for the quarter ended March 31, 2007 fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934 and information contained in that Form 10-QSB fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, each of the undersigned officers of The Female Health Company (the "Company") certifies that the Quarterly Report on Form 10-QSB of the Company for the quarter ended June 30, 2007 fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934 and information contained in that Form 10-QSB fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: May 14, 200 /s/ O.B.
+Dated: August 14, 2007 /s/ O.B.
 Parrish O.B.
-Parrish Chief Executive Officer Dated: May 14, 2007 /s/ Donna Felch Donna Felch Chief Financial Officer

-This certification is made solely for purpose of 18 U.S.C.
-Section 1350, subject to the knowledge standard contained therein, and not for any other purpose.
+Parrish Chief Executive Officer Dated: August 14, 2007 /s/ Donna Felch Donna Felch Chief Financial Officer This certification is made solely for purpose of 18 U.S.C.
+Section on 1350, subject to the knowledge standa rd contained therein, and not for any other purpose.